jayeshcp/jayeshcp/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on design and development of UI for various products using React
+- 🔭 I’m currently working on full stack development for various products.
+I mostly like working on frontend, especially React
 - 📫 How to reach me: https://twitter.com/jayeshcp